Magazine

 Every property you look into will have a plethora of data available to help you in your decision-making, which is only valid when correctly interpreted.

-Use multiple listing services (MLS) to help get more information on the property, such as its sale history, time in the market, lot size, neighboring amenities, and physical description.
+Use multiple listing services (MLS) to obtain more information about the property, including its sale history, time on the market, lot size, neighboring amenities, and physical description.
 The MLS can also give you access to data on the neighborhood's crime history, current issues, and problems.

 CMA Result Analysis